Income Tax Returns – Top 4 Mistakes to Avoid

 The R350 000 threshold for not having to file a tax return is confusing.
 Rather than guessing that you do not have to file, make sure.
 There are only a few circumstances in which you do not have to file a return.

-- Making Calculation Errors
+Making TAX Calculation Errors

 The calculations are complex to say the least.
 Thresholds change, and so do regulations.
 Indeed, what was relevant last year may not be the case this year.
 You focus on work and income generation.
 As such, it is understandable that you do not have the time and resources to study every bit of legislation pertaining to taxes.
-It is thus easy to make a calculation error.
+Thus, it is easy to make a calculation error.
 Unfortunately, the error can mean the difference between getting a refund and having to pay extra for the mistake.

 What is The Solution?